 The tuxedo rounds up his sartorial choices.

-This beach outfit of Faye Dunaway’s (she’s Vicki Anderson, the insurance investigator who’s after Thomas Crown) is among the very few I like in her film wardrobe.
+This beach outfit of Faye Dunaway’s – she’s Vicki Anderson, the insurance investigator who’s after Thomas Crown – is among the very few timeless looks she wears in the film.
 Headscarf, sunglasses, white trousers and beige hand-knit sweater.
 It’s the simplest and most classic of them all.
-There is also the casual look below with that raffia market bag and one other knitted pullover-white pants look that I would easily wear today.
-The eyewear and hats are the only other items that have captured my interest.
+There is also the casual look below with that raffia market bag and one other knitted pullover-white pants look that could be easily worn today, completed by the eyewear.

 Steve McQueen makes even a checked cardigan look cool.
 He’s wearing another model of Jaeger Lecoultre Memovox watch here.